Updated: Jun 26

 Just a simple box to show you quickly how is the process of box making using cartonnage technique.
 But it’s just the beginning.
 From here, we can make any other sizes, add lid (hinged or separate lid), we can add embellishments, add dividers, drawers, handles, closures….well….. there are so many possibilities.
 Take a look at just a few of the projects you can make using DIY kits available here.

 If you like this idea and want to start making fabric boxes, then you can learn from me in different ways.
-Taking a local class (only a few in a year though), join my online cartonnage school (free courses or being a member) or following my book Cartonnage Basics & Beyond – The complete guide for fabric box making.
+Taking a local class (only a few in a year though), join my online cartonnage school (free courses or becoming a member of the CLUB) or following my book Cartonnage Basics & Beyond – The complete guide for fabric box making.

 About my online courses, what I most love about them, is that they are not a sort of “combo video/tutorial” or a “craftsy or other online class” where you watch the videos and have to keep your questions to yourself.
 No, my online school is not like that.
 If you become a member of my Joyful Cartonnage CLUB, you will have fun and make the boxes and other projects from the very beginning as if you were right next to me, you can see the videos/tutorial as many times as you want while you keep your subscription.
 Plus, you will be able to join our private community to be connected with other cartonnage lovers around the world, get closed contact with me so, if you have any question, you will have my support anytime….I’m always there to hold your hand and help you make the best you can!
 Oh, when you are a member you also join the Rewards program, with exclusive DIY kits, great discounts and gifts.
-So, if you want to start making beautiful boxes and other cartonnage projects, having so much fun while making great handmade gifts, become a member today!
+So, if you want to start making beautiful boxes and other cartonnage projects, having so much fun while making great handmade gifts, check more info about the CLUB clicking here (the registration for the CLUB opens only a few times in a year and if it's not open now, you can join the waitlist to know when it opens again).

 Hope you are excited to have fun making boxes, and let me know if you have any questions, suggestions, comments, I will be very glad to hear from you!